ngocthien2409/SQL_E-Commerce_Project/README.md

 |   9 | Google Men's Short Sleeve Hero Tee Charcoal      |          2 |
 |  10 | YouTube Twill Cap                                |          2 |

+In general, the information offers insightful information on consumer preferences, product appeal, and prospective areas for merchandising and marketing campaigns.
+Additional examination of past data and incorporation with client profiles may yield a more thorough comprehension of these patterns.

 ### 5.8 Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase

 ```sql